 413.3 QUALIFIED ADOPTION EXPENSES FOR REIMBURSEMENT

-The Plan provides reimbursement only for "qualified adoption expenses" (with receipt of payment), which are reasonable and necessary expenses that the faculty or staff member incurs in the form of:
+The Plan provides reimbursement only for "qualified adoption expenses" (with receipt of payment), which are reasonable and necessary expenses that an Eligible Employee incurs in the form of:

 - Court costs,

 - Traveling expenses, including the amount spent for lodging and meals, while away from home, and

 - Other expenses which are directly related to, and whose principal purpose is for, the legal adoption of an Eligible Child by an Eligible Employee.

 The following expenses, however, are not Qualified Adoption Expenses:

 - Expenses incurred in violation of state or federal law,

 - Expenses incurred in carrying out any surrogate parenting arrangement, and